Expecting People to Crash Your Wedding? Read This

 Designate a point person to watch out for anyone lingering too close to the bar or buffet table.
 If you notice someone is more interested in the food or drinks (or the single guests) than anyone else, there's a chance they don't belong.
 They'll usually stick out because they're dressed incorrectly or don't seem like part of the environment.
 But don't immediately go into freak-out mode if you see an unfamiliar face.
 Only if someone is unrecognizable to you and your new spouse should you go ahead and check with your parents, who very well may know who the guest in question is, even if you don't.
 If neither set of parents has any clue who the person is, ask the planner or venue manager to discreetly approach the unidentifiable guests and then see them to the door.

-If the words "and guest" don't appear anywhere on the invitation's outer envelope, your cousin's boyfriend of the week at your wedding.
+If the words "and guest" don't appear anywhere on the invitation's outer envelope, your cousin's boyfriend of the week shouldn't appear at your wedding.
 But some guests don't know any better—or simply don't care.

 Avoiding guests bringing plus-ones without your consent starts with properly addressing your invites.
 We tend to encourage couples to skip writing "and guest" on their invite envelopes and RSVP cards in favor of using people's actual names.
 Can't remember your uncle's second wife's name?
 Find out.
 For single guests who may assume it's okay to bring a date, explain your budget and/or space constraints.
 Always double-check RSVPs so you can call if someone adds an uninvited guest—most times, they'll just be apologetic about having misunderstood.
 Be fair to everyone by establishing a rule in advance that plus-one privileges are reserved for your wedding party and couples who are living together, engaged or married.
 Refer to this plus-one guideline later if anyone calls it into question.